 Explore the incredible hiking, cycling, and sightseeing in the surrounding area or kick back with a book and enjoy the incredible views at camp.
 Some basic recreation programs will be offered, including canoeing and archery, and campers are welcome to enjoy our Recreation Lodge, observation deck, and Dining Hall at their leisure for games and social gatherings.

-Counselors-in-Training for Family and Youth Camp (AGES 15-16): 2015 Registration is Now Open!
-For Summer 2015, Echo Lake Camp has five (5) CIT sessions scheduled in conjunction with Family Camp, and three (3) CIT sessions scheduled in conjunction with Youth Camp programs.
+Counselors-in-Training for Family and Youth Camp (AGES 15-16): For Summer 2016, Echo Lake Camp has five (5) CIT sessions scheduled in conjunction with Family Camp, and three (3) CIT sessions scheduled in conjunction with Youth Camp programs.
 Each session is one-week in length.
+TRANSPORTATION IS PROVIDED FOR CIT SESSIONS 6-8 ONLY.
 Our C.I.T. program provides a safe and structured environment for young teens to develop job skills, gain valuable experience, work and bond in a close-knit team, experience Echo Lake Camp from behind-the-scenes, and position themselves for possible employment at Echo.
 CIT Directors provide daily training and supervision, and the CITs spend several hours each day working with each staff member.
 With this rotation, the CITs are able to learn a variety of job skills and contribute more broadly to the camp’s success.
 CITs sleep in camper cabins, helping the counselors supervise the youth program.

-Family Camp Artists-in-Residence Program: New for Summer 2015, Echo Lake Camp will offer an Artist In Residence Family Camp Program.
-We encourage artists to apply for our Artist-in-Residence (A.I.R.)
-Program.
-The artist may stay for free in exchange for art-related classes for our campers.
-More information will be made available soon.
+Family Camp Artists-in-Residence and Guest Chef Programs: Echo Lake Camp will offer an Artist In Residence (AIR) and Guest Chef Program during our Family Camp Sessions.
+We encourage artists and professional Chefs to apply to be part of the program.
+Participants stay for free in exchange for art-related or special food service related programming offered to our campers.
+More information is available upon request.